Hiroshima Peace Memorial Park

 important places:

-A-Bomb Dome (Genbaku Domu) - Few buildings survived the explosion downtown Hiroshima, the A-Bomb Dome was one of them.
-The epicenter of the blast happens just 160m away from the building.
+A-Bomb Dome (Genbaku Domu) - A few buildings survived the explosion in downtown Hiroshima, the A-Bomb Dome was one of them.
+The epicenter of the blast is just 160m away from the building.
 It was originally constructed by Czech architect Jan Letzel (1880 - 1925) in 1915 as an Industrial Promotion Hall.
 The UNESCO World Heritage Site (since 1996) is now the symbol and reminder of Hiroshima's past.
-The A-Bomb Dome stands for the fight to get rid of nuclear weapons allover the world.
-It took some effort and 3 renovation projects to keep the building in the current shape.
+The A-Bomb Dome stands for the fight to get rid of nuclear weapons all over the world.
+It took some effort and 3 renovation projects to keep the building in its current shape.
 The last repairs were done in 2016.

-Hiroshima Peace Memorial Museum - The centerpiece of the park is an education center about the atomic bomb and the history of Hiroshima.
+Hiroshima Peace Memorial Museum - The centerpiece of the park is an educational center about the atomic bomb and the history of Hiroshima.
 The museum opened in 1955 and consists of two buildings (Main and East Building).
-The exhibition shows belongings from the victims of the disastrous explosion like documents, photographs and other items.
+The exhibition shows belongings from the victims of the disastrous explosion like documents, photographs, and other items.

-Memorial Cenotaph - Memorial Cenotaph or Memorial Monument for Hiroshima - City of Peace, is an arched tomb for the victims (more than 220 000) of the explosion.
+Memorial Cenotaph - Memorial Cenotaph or Memorial Monument for Hiroshima - City of Peace, is an arched tomb for the victims (more than 220000) of the explosion.
 All their names are inscribed inside the memorial.
 It was designed by famous architect Kenzo Tange (1913 - 2005).
-The memorial includes an nearly 100 meter long pond and is located between the Atomic Bomb Dome and Memorial Museum.
-The following phrase can be found at the cenotaph - Let all the souls here rest in peace, for we shall not repeat the evil.
+The memorial includes a nearly 100-meter-long pond and is located between the Atomic Bomb Dome and the Memorial Museum.
+The following phrase can be found in the cenotaph - Let all the souls here rest in peace, for we shall not repeat the evil.

-Peace Flame - The flame burns since 1st of August 1964 and will be turned off when all nuclear bombs are removed from this planet.
+Peace Flame - The flame has burned since the 1st of August 1964 and will be turned off when all nuclear bombs are removed from this planet.
 The foundation of the flame is made in the form of two open hands pointing to the sky.

 Peace Bells - You can find in total 3 Peace Bells created by national treasure and expert bell-caster Masahiko Katori (1899 - 1988) in the Hiroshima Peace Memorial Park.
 Visitors are encouraged to ring the bell and pray for world peace.